What is SOAR?

 The term was initially coined by the research firm Gartner, who have since outlined three core capabilities of SOAR technologies:

-- Security incident response
+- Incident response workflow

-- Security operations automation
+- Security controls automation

 What is the purpose of SOAR?

 An increasing number of organisations are turning to SOAR to help improve their cyber security posture.
-By the end of 2020, 15% of organizations with a security team larger than five people will leverage SOAR, up from 1% in 2018.

 Benefits of SOAR

-In the face of ever-evolving and disruptive threats, a shortage of qualified security personnel and the need to manage and monitor growing IT estates, SOAR is helping businesses of all sizes to improve their ability to swiftly detect and respond to attacks.
+In the face of ever-evolving threats, a shortage of qualified security personnel and the need to manage and monitor growing IT estates, SOAR is helping businesses of all sizes to improve their ability to swiftly detect and respond to attacks.
 It supports cyber security needs by:

 1. Delivering better quality intelligence